coin100-dao/coin100Web3/ICOPLAN.md

   - Engage with the community to encourage liquidity provision and participation in governance decisions related to liquidity pools.

 ## Conclusion
 This plan ensures a smooth, dynamic, and transparent deployment and ICO execution.
-By leveraging on-chain liquidity pools to determine C100 Price and providing a fallback mechanism, the system remains robust and adaptable.
+By leveraging on-chain liquidity pools to determine polRate and providing a fallback mechanism, the system remains robust and adaptable.
 Over time, governance can transition from a centralized admin model to a community-driven process, aligning with industry best practices and the project’s long-term vision.

----

-## Download the Updated `COIN100 Deployment & ICO Execution Plan.md`

-You can download the updated `COIN100 Deployment & ICO Execution Plan.md` by copying the above markdown content into a file named `COIN100 Deployment & ICO Execution Plan.md` in your project repository.

----